codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

 }
 ```

-To improve performance, we should modify the adapter by applying the **ViewHolder** pattern which speeds up the population of the ListView considerably for smoother, faster loading:
+To improve performance, we should modify this adapter by applying the **ViewHolder** pattern which speeds up the population of the ListView considerably by caching view lookups for smoother, faster loading:

 ```java
 public class UsersAdapter extends ArrayAdapter<User> {